jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 }
 ```

-This results in an option in the R syntax defined as `analysis(..., alternative = c("twoSided", "greater", "less"))` and its use requires to specify one of the options, e.g. `analysis(..., alternative = "twoSided")`.
-Note: the use of `greater`, `twoSided`, `less` is defined in in the list of common option names below.
+This results in an option in the R syntax defined as `analysis(..., alternative = c("twoSided", "greater", "less"))` and its use requires to specify one of the options, e.g. `analysis(..., alternative = "greater")`.
+Note: the use of `greater`, `twoSided`, `less` is defined in the list of common option names below.

 ##### TabView